Oliemanq/DisplayPlus/README.md

  - Maybe look into Apple Health stats/ring
  - Notification mirroring
  - glasses brightness and on/off toggle in some way on device
+ - Siri shortcuts/AppIntents support for a few actions